 Martha Kyriacou, MD

-Dr. Martha Kyriacou is a Family Practitioner graduate of SUNY Downstate Health Sciences University.
+Dr. Martha Kyriacou is a Board Certified Family Medicine Physician graduate of SUNY Downstate Health Sciences University.
 She is part of the first graduated class with COVID-19 front line experience.
 She completed her undergraduate at Kennesaw State University with a Bachelor of Science in Biochemistry and has dedicated her life to healthy lifestyle and fitness.

 As she completed her postgraduate medical degree at the Universidad Central del Caribe in Bayamon, Puerto Rico, Dr. Martha became fascinated with her clinical rotation in adolescent psychiatry.
 During her pediatric clinical rotations in residency, she found her passion in adolescent medicine.
 The most profound experience was an away rotation in adolescent sports medicine at the University of Puerto Rico Medical Sciences Campus.
 She counseled, treated, and educated healthy lifestyles for athletic teens at the boarding school Albergue Olímpico in Salinas, Puerto Rico.